 Efficient ecological restoration must assess ecological and socio-economic costs and benefits of these actions, valorize and harmonize them, and define priorities to maximize their positive outcomes.
-TERECOVA will create tools to prioritize restoration actions in heterogeneous Mediterranean landscapes by means of participative processes that integrate society
+TERECOVA will create tools to prioritize restoration actions in heterogeneous Mediterranean landscapes by means of participative processes that integrate society visions and aspirations.

 We have established stakeholder platforms in two Mediterranean regions.
 Hundred of participants have identified prioritization criteria, the main services provided by ecosystems present in each area and they have weighted all of them.
 All the criteria, services and indicators identified have been mapped.

 By using expert knowledge and the integrated provision of ecosystem services, we will estimate the difference in the provision of ecosystem services between current and potential (reference) conditions by ecological restoration.
 We will also estimate the monetary costs of ecological restoration.
 An effectiveness analysis (by combining priority maps and cost) could identify areas with highest increases in the provision of ecosystem services at the lowest cost.
 And the adopted protocols allowed to invest in ecological restoration will fulfill society aspirations.

 Maps will be used to collectively discuss restoration options, and promote and drive future investments from the public and the private sectors, and private-public cooperation.

 We work in two large Mediterranean regions representing dry sub- humid conditions (Enguera Forest Demarcation, Valencia, Spain) and semiarid conditions (Crevillent Forest Demarcation, Alicante, Spain)

 University / Academic Institution

 Mediterranean Center for Environmental Studies (CEAM) University of Barcelona Forest Science and Technology Centre of Catalonia (CTFC) WWF Spain